Frequently Asked Questions

 This is something we as an organisation are very passionate about.
 Let's face it, no one makes piles of money breeding if they consider all the expense and time that goes into breeding and raising a litter the right way.

 There are similar looking dogs being advertised on social media being referred to as the 'Australian Wolfalike'.
-These breeders have separated themselves from the Lykos breed after using the founder's Lykos bloodlines, but were found not to be abiding by our club's stringent Code of Ethics and practices.
+These breeders have separated themselves from the Lykos breed after using the founder's (Lykosia) bloodlines and even using and linebreeding closely on the founder's lines to try and replicate the founder's quality dogs.
+These breeders were later found not complying by our club's stringent Code of Ethics and practices and are not associated for this reason.

 In developing this breed to fulfil the requirements of formal recognition, we are well aware what is required and are under no illusions of how long official recognition will take.
 We can and will get there eventually.
 Many councils and microchipping agencies already have the Lykos listed as a breed.